lexie-crypto/lexie-website-main/walletcontextOLD.md

         true // verboseScanLogging
       );
       console.log('✅ Railgun engine started with official SDK');

-      // 🎯 Initialize IDB sync system AFTER wallet creation is complete
-      // This happens much later in the flow when the wallet actually exists

       // Step 2: Load providers using connected wallet's provider when possible const networkConfigs = [